-For the sake of this article, if we mention iPhone, we mean and iPhone, iPad or iPod touch.
+For the sake of this article, if we mention iPhone, we mean iPhone, iPad or iPod touch.

 If you are having issues with your battery – either draining too quickly or shutting down suddenly – or with the speed of your iPhone, I would recommend that you restart it then.
 If your iPhone is slow to redraw the screen as you scroll up or down, or if the sound becomes distorted during play-back, I would call that a speed issue and would definitely restart.
 Restarting an iPhone will not fix a fault if there is an issue with the hardware, but in quite a few cases, the software on the phone is to blame and it will get better with a restart.

-How to restart
+How to restart an iPhone

 - Drag the slider to turn your device completely off.